jd-fillmore/jd-fillmore/README.md

 - State management in React (Context API)
 - TypeScript

-You can reach out by emailing me at jd@jdfill.me.
+You can reach out by emailing me at jdfillmore.dev@gmail.com.
 Thanks for stopping by!

 <!---
 jd-fillmore/jd-fillmore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.